 Rules for the Screening Committee process are as follows:

-- Any new or previously rejected proposal must be submitted to the committee by 1 pm on the first day of the conference.
+- Any new or previous goal proposal must be submitted by 1:00 p.m. on the first day of the conference.

 - Goals approved and recommended by the Screening Committee are brought to the floor for consideration by the voting delegates on the second day of the conference.
 A majority vote of the delegates is required for approval.

-- Any proposal not approved by the Screening Committee can only be brought to the floor for consideration upon a vote of 2-thirds of the number of voting delegates present at 2 pm on the first day of the conference.
-This requirement recognizes that by the end of the second day voting delegates may leave and it protects the members from having their goals process circumvented by what could be a relatively small number of delegates.
+- Any proposal not approved by the Screening Committee can only be brought to the floor for consideration upon a vote of two-thirds of the number of voting delegates present at 2:00 p.m. on the first day of the conference.
+(This requirement recognizes that by the end of the second day, voting delegates may leave, and it protects the members from having their goals process circumvented by what could be a relatively small number of delegates.)

 - The Screening Committee has the authority to request a Steering Committee to give further study to newly proposed ideas.
 Any Steering Committee recommendations that derive from this kind of study can be presented to the Board of Directors for consideration at a later date.

-If you have any questions about the process or help developing a goal, please contact Johanna Reese, NCACC Director of Government Relations, or Amber Harris, NCACC Grassroots Coordinator.
+If you have any questions about the process or help developing a goal, please contact Amber Harris, NCACC Director of Government Relations.